Differences Between Waterfall versus Agile ERP Implementation Methodologies

 - Scope Solidified Through Solution Design Documentation

-In most cases, the agile methodology is faster and more flexible than waterfall.
-When using Agile method, the deployment doesn’t need to be presented in a full as the finished product like in Waterfall, but rather focuses on completing each of the business processes one by one with the business “super” users testing each along the way.
+When using an Agile based method, the deployment doesn’t need to be presented in a full as the finished product like in Waterfall, but rather focuses on completing each of the business processes one by one with the business “super” users testing each along the way.
 In the agile approach, the business users are being trained and testing the solution at all parts of the implementation, compared to the Waterfall approach where they start getting into the new ERP solution during the UAT phase.

-Let’s work through each of the Agile methodology steps…
+Let’s work through each of the Flexsafe methodology steps…

 - Who is user? — As a <type of user>